schemathesis/schemathesis/docs/usage.rst

     $ schemathesis run --junit-xml=/path/junit.xml http://127.0.0.1/schema.yaml

-This command will create an XML at given path as in example below.
+This command will create an XML at a given path, as in the example below.

 .. code:: xml